tbranyen/hyperlist/README.md

 // Pass the container element and configuration to the HyperList constructor.
 // You can optionally use the create method if you prefer to avoid `new`. const list = HyperList.create(container, {
-  // Default to 100% width.
-And specify the container to be 300px tall, sets
-  // this as an inline style.
-  height: 300,

   // All items must be the exact same height currently.
 Although since there is
   // a generate method, in the future this should be configurable.
   itemHeight: 30,